Yang Li (stand-up comedian)

 Yang Li (杨笠 (yáng lì); born 1992) is a Chinese stand-up comedian and scriptwriter.
 Most known for her iconic punchline on the male psyche, "How can he be so average, yet so full of confidence?", Yang rose to fame in a Chinese stand-up comedy competition series Rock & Roast.
 Tackling controversial gender issues with humour and sarcasm, she received outpouring support as well as overwhelming backlash, stirring up a fierce online debate.
 The catchphrase "average-yet-confident" went viral on the Chinese social media platform Weibo and became one of the most popular memes among feminist internet users in 2020.
-Meanwhile, male netizens have accused Yang of "sexism" and "man-hating", provoking gender opposition and promoting hatred against men.
-Critics have characterised Yang and her followers as unreasonable feminists who demand privilege, while supporters defend Yang to be articulating the female perspective silenced in a patriarchal society.
+Meanwhile, male netizens have accused Yang of "sexism" and "man-hating", provoking gender opposition.
+Critics have characterised Yang and her followers as unreasonable feminists who "demand privilege", while supporters defend Yang to be articulating the female perspective silenced in a patriarchal society.

 Early life

 Yang comes from a family in rural Hebei.
-In 2014, she graduated with a bachelor's degree in animation from Beijing Institute of Fashion Technology.
+In 2014, she graduated with a bachelor's degree in animation from the Beijing Institute of Fashion Technology.
 After graduating, she worked as a graphic designer and a production assistant before getting involved in stand-up comedy in 2017.
 She joined Shanghai Xiaoguo Culture Media Co., Ltd. in October 2018.

 Career

 2014–2017: Early roles

 After graduating from university in 2014, Yang has worked as a graphic designer with two different companies.
 Finding it difficult for her personal style to be appreciated by the clients, she left her job as a designer after six months.
 Thereafter, she worked in Beijing Tianqiao Performing Arts Centre for a year as a production assistant.
-However, realising that this job could not fulfill herself, she quitted and stayed home for 7 to 8 months.
+However, realising that this job could not fulfill herself, she quit and stayed at home for 7 to 8 months.
 Out of anxiety, she kept drawing self-portraits as a means to communicate with herself.
 It was during that time that she was introduced to stand-up comedy.
 After a year of experience as an unprofitable stand-up comedy enthusiast, Yang officially joined Xiaoguo Culture in 2018 and kickstarted her career.